michelleboisson/Drag-Drop-Video-Editor/README.md

 	* move the sliders to set in and out points for the clip

 # STILL TO DO
-* have the player know what the first video is, without the user having to click on it
+* ~~have the player know what the first video is, without the user having to click on it~~
+* make the entire canvas scalable and moveable
+* cross-fade effect between video clips
+* look into cleaning up anchors and connectors (why do they move?)
 * more feedback/labels/directions on the UI

 # HOW IT WAS MADE